 How to Sequence the Migration to Reduce Risk

 Start with the catalog layer.
-Before any transactional data moves, the Revenue Cloud product catalog needs to be complete and validated.
-Every product that appears in Momentum conversation data needs a corresponding Product2 record, a Price Book Entry, and defined pricing attributes.
-This is the foundation.
+Every product that appears in Momentum conversation data needs a corresponding Product2 record, a Price Book Entry, and defined pricing attributes in Agentforce Revenue Management.
+Spring ‘26’s native promotions engine and instant pricing upgrades for multi-year quotes are only useful if the catalog is complete and structured correctly.
 Migrating deal data before the catalog is ready means every product reference in the migrated data points to nothing.

 Second, migrate Account and Contact records with Identity Resolution running in parallel.
 Do not wait for Identity Resolution to complete before migrating.
 Run it concurrently, flag unresolved participants, and build a remediation queue.
 Unresolved participants should not block the migration; they should be tracked as a known gap with a defined resolution process.

-Third, migrate closed historical deals as read-only analytical records, not as active Revenue Cloud transactions.
+Third, migrate closed historical deals as read-only analytical records, not as active Agentforce Revenue Management transactions.
 Use Data Cloud DMOs to store this data in a queryable format.
-Agentforce agents and CRM Analytics dashboards can surface historical deal context from DMOs without those records needing to exist as native Revenue Cloud objects.
-This keeps the Revenue Cloud schema clean and avoids the automation trigger problem described above.
+Agentforce agents and CRM Analytics dashboards can surface historical deal context from DMOs without those records needing to exist as native transactional objects.
+This keeps the Agentforce Revenue Management schema clean and avoids the automation trigger problem described above.

 Fourth, migrate in-flight deals last, and migrate them manually.
-Any deal that is currently active in Momentum needs human review before it enters Revenue Cloud.
+Any deal that is currently active in Momentum needs human review before it enters Agentforce Revenue Management.
 The state machine problem is most acute here.
-An in-flight deal has a current state that needs to be accurately represented in Revenue Cloud, and that requires someone who understands both systems to make the mapping decision.
+An in-flight deal has a current state that needs to be accurately represented, and that requires someone who understands both systems to make the mapping decision.

 The Decision That Determines Your 2027 Architecture

-The migration approach chosen now will determine whether Revenue Cloud becomes the system of record for revenue data or a parallel silo alongside whatever Momentum data does not cleanly migrate.
+The migration approach chosen now will determine whether Agentforce Revenue Management becomes the system of record for revenue data or a parallel silo alongside Momentum data that did not cleanly migrate.

-Most orgs will be tempted to do a full cutover: migrate everything, deprecate Momentum, run on Revenue Cloud.
+Most orgs will be tempted to do a full cutover: migrate everything, deprecate Momentum, run on Agentforce Revenue Management.
 That works until the data quality gaps surface in production, usually during a quarterly close when someone notices that historical deal data does not match the numbers in CRM Analytics.

 The orgs that will struggle are the ones that treat this as a data migration project.
 It is a schema reconciliation project with a data migration component.
 The distinction matters for how you staff it, how you scope it, and how you measure success.